Home Feng Shui

 The front door is where the home meets everything else.
 Common feng shui notes about orientation and color usually map onto how welcoming, safe, and well-paced the entry feels.

-Why the front door gets so much attention
+Why the front door matters so much

 Keep reading